 Using contrasting colours can really help.
 Contrast is how an object or text stands out from its background because of its colour or tone.
-Black on white is the strongest contrast, but there are other colour combinations that can also provide the same benefit.
+Black on white is the strongest contrast, but there are other colour combinations that can also provide the same benefit, these include black on yellow and blue on yellow.

-Contrast can be used in different ways - such as, using cups or coloured glasses which contrast with your table or dark coloured chopping boards to help with preparing vegetables.
+Contrast can be used in different ways - such as, using cups or coloured glasses which contrast with your table or dark coloured chopping boards to help with preparing food.
 Door frames which contrast with the door or your walls, or a duvet which contrasts with the carpet are also good examples.
 Some people may find that removing different patterns in a room can help or perhaps even using just one strong pattern instead.